Emergency Notification Policy

 - An Emergency Notification is NOT a requirement for students.
-If a student contacts instructors about an emergency situation directly, it is not necessary to involve the Office of Student Affairs as arrangements are made to resolve the absence.
+If a student contacts instructors about an emergency situation directly, it is not necessary to involve the Office of Student Health and Well-being as arrangements are made to resolve the absence.

-- An Emergency Notification is NOT verification that the information the student has provided is true, however, the Office of Student Affairs will request documentation of the absence.
+- An Emergency Notification is NOT verification that the information the student has provided is true, however, the Office of Student Health and Well-being will request documentation of the absence.
 (Documentation may include letters, notes, or discharge papers from Student Health Center, physicians, or hospitals; obituaries; or other official documents.)

 - Emergency Notifications are NOT appropriate for long-term illnesses, disabilities, or absences.
 For assistance with long-term accomodations contact Student Access Services.

-- Instructors are always welcome to share information with the Student Affairs staff about any student concern.
+- Instructors are always welcome to share information with the Student Health and Well-being staff about any student concern.
 Instructors may also contact the student directly to discuss the student’s responsibility for completing missed course work, as well as any documentation required by the instructor when the student returns.

-- Staff members within the Division of Student Affairs typically contacts the student after the emergency notification process to offer support and assistance as the student resumes his/her academic responsibilities.
+- Staff members within the Division of Student Health and Well-being typically contact the student after the emergency notification process to offer support and assistance as the student resumes their academic responsibilities.